Clea-Carty-Personal-Website/Clea-Carty-Personal-Website/README.md

 ### Useful resources

 - [Example resource 1](https://www.flaticon.com/free-icon/github-logo_25231)- This website provided the github logo in the footer.
-- [Example resource 2](https://www.flaticon.com/free-icon/linkedin_174857) - This webiste provided the linkedin logo in the footer.
+- [Example resource 2](https://www.flaticon.com/free-icon/linkedin_174857) - This website provided the linkedin logo in the footer.

 ## Author